vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 The `max_response_characters` lets you control the length of the summary, but note that it is **not a hard limit** like with the `max_tokens` parameter.
-The `summarization` object provides even more fine-grained controls for the summarizer
+The `generation` object provides even more fine-grained controls for the summarizer
 model:

 - `max_tokens` specifies a hard limit on the number of characters in a response.